South Carolina Foreign LLC Registration & Certificate of Authority Guide

 • Maintain an active South Carolina registered agent at all times to preserve good standing

-• Keep the LLC in good standing in its original formation jurisdiction
+• Keep the LLC in good standing in its original your home state

 • Monitor South Carolina tax registrations, filing obligations, and payment deadlines